Search

 Self sequence

 In the event of a sequencer failure, users can force transactions to be included in the project’s chain by sending them to L1.
-There is a 1d delay on this operation.
+There can be up to a 1d delay on this operation.

 State validation